by

 However, with B2B commerce, prices often change depending on pre-negotiated contracts and quotes, as well as the relationship between the buyer and seller, the buyer’s payment history and the purchase volume.

 However, in B2B commerce, the decision-making process is much longer.
-Since B2B purchases are often more expensive and involve larger quantities of goods than B2C purchases, there is more risk involved.
+Since B2B purchases are often more expensive and involve larger quantities of goods than B2C purchases, such in the case of wholesale ecommerce, there is more risk involved.
 Therefore, purchasing decisions must go through several people and opinions before being approved.

 And that’s why so many B2B businesses are moving the needle toward paperless transactions — to simplify the process and improve the overall experience for both the buyer and the seller.